sirarthur2479/JobTrackerProject/README.md

 -----
 - App supports responsive layout for mobile and desktop.
 - Table always displays 5 rows per page.
-- Validation errors are shown clearly for both add and edit actions when there are empty fields in the form.
+- Validation errors are shown clearly for both add and edit actions when submitting empty fields in the form or table.
 - Pagination state is preserved across actions (add = jump to last page, others = stay current page, load = jump to page 1).